-South Western Sydney (SWS) Local Health District is the largest, most populous health district in New South Wales (NSW), Australia, with a substantial child and youth population.
-It is a rapidly growing metropolitan population in the state of NSW; with the largest culturally and linguistically diverse population and many sub groups who are socially and economically at risk within its boundaries.
-Raman et al, previously identified and published locally relevant minimum standards for clinical assessment of child physical abuse and neglect (PAN) from a quality audit conducted in SWS.
-The authors highlighted wide variation in clinical practice in acute assessment and follow-up of children presenting at their most vulnerable to frontline clinical services.
+South Western Sydney (SWS) Local Health District is the largest, most populous health district in New South Wales (NSW), Australia, with a substantial child and youth population.22 It is a rapidly growing metropolitan population in the state of NSW, with a large culturally and linguistically diverse population and many subgroups who are socially and economically at risk within its boundaries.23 Raman et al24 previously identified and published locally relevant minimum standards for clinical assessment of child physical abuse and neglect (PAN) from a quality audit conducted in SWS.
+The authors highlighted wide variation in clinical practice in acute assessment and follow-up of children presenting at their most vulnerable to front-line clinical services.
 Following that audit, the Community Paediatrics team in SWS made improvements to the clinical assessment processes.
-A model of collaborative multi-disciplinary clinical assessments for acute CM was established in one hospital (a non-tertiary pediatric hospital) setting; the partnership included community paediatricians, social workers, sexual assault physicians and hospital-based paediatricians.
+A model of collaborative multidisciplinary clinical assessments for acute CM was established in one hospital (a non-tertiary paediatric hospital) setting; the partnership included community paediatricians (CPs), social workers, SA physicians and hospital-based paediatricians.

-Our aims were to describe acute presentations of CM to this collaborative clinical service over a three year period.
-We wanted to determine if the cases assessed fulfilled previously established minimum standards for clinical assessment of CM within our service to see if service improvements had taken place.
-We also wanted to see if the assessments were conducted in a child-rights promoting or child-friendly manner, within the constraints of an acute clinical setting.
-The results of this audit would further feed back into clinical service improvements in SWS, thereby contributing to and sustaining the quality improvement process.
+Our aims were to describe acute presentations of CM to this collaborative clinical service over a 3-year period.
+We wanted to determine whether the cases assessed fulfilled previously established minimum standards for clinical assessment of CM within our service to see whether service improvements had taken place.
+We also wanted to see whether the assessments were conducted in a child rights promoting or a child-friendly manner, within the constraints of an acute clinical setting.
+The results of this audit would further feed back into clinical service improvements in SWS, thereby contributing to and sustaining the quality improvement process.25